-Before completing Form 1116 to claim the foreign tax credit on your US expat taxes, you must meet four criteria:
+Expats complete Form 1116 to use the Foreign Tax Credit to reduce their US income tax liability, dollar for dollar.
+Before completing Form 1116 on your US expat taxes, you must meet four criteria:

-- You must have a foreign tax liability that was either been paid or incurred,
+- You must have a foreign tax liability that was either paid or accrued during the current tax year,

 - The tax must be assessed on income,